AbhishekNair050/SignSpeak-Converter/README.md

-Sure, here's a comprehensive README file for the SignSpeak project:

 # SignSpeak: Sign Language Translation

 SignSpeak is a web application that translates sign language gestures into text in real-time using machine learning models.
 The project aims to bridge the communication gap between the deaf and hearing communities, making conversations more accessible and inclusive.